 Developers must follow the principles and take account of in their practices any direction provided by official bodies and reporters authorised to investigate the activities of Developers.
-An example of this would be the outcomes of the Competition and Markets Authority (CMA) investigation into the mis-selling of Leasehold New Homes.
+An example of this would be the outcomes of any Competition and Markets Authority (CMA) investigations or market studies.